2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 also...

+1. Improve Pickers all kinds of small issues
+    1. string-picker - use label/value in generated parts eg
+    1. tree
+    1. multi-select
+    1. maybe checkboxes
 1. ⌛ Rework the UI **Picker** aka DropDown system
     1. to have titles, help, notes, links, and more @SDV
     1. to also have various data sources